openebs/mayastor-docs/quickstart/deploy-mayastor.md

 {% endtab %}
 {% endtabs %}

-Verify that the MSP operator pods are running.
+Verify that the pool operator pod is running.

 {% tabs %}
 {% tab title="Command" %}